MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Strangler_Fig/README.md

 > curl -v -H "Content-Type: application/json" -d '{"shipTo":"Juablaz","total":320}' payment.service/payroll
 ```

-The notification is logged in the monolith `v2`:
+Notification is logged in version 2 of the `2_strangler_fig_monolith` monolith:
 ```
 Payroll 3 shipped to Juablaz of 320.0
 ```

 At this point we can consider removing version 1 of the monolith.
-What happens if we have had a problem in the new version?
+What happens if we have had a problem with the new version?
-We can quickly load the old proxy settings:
+We can quickly load the old proxy configuration:

 ```
 > docker-compose -f Example_2/1_docker-compose-proxy.yml up -d
 ```

-In this way, the petitions go back to the old monolith.
+This way, the requests go back to the old monolith.

 <br>

 ## **Example 3.
-Interception of messages**
+Message interception**
 ____________________________________________________________
-In this example we have not added a proxy to redirect requests since the pattern is not based on intercepting HTTP requests.
-It is focused on intercepting and redirecting messages from the messaging queue.
+In this example we have not added a proxy to redirect the requests since the pattern is not based on intercepting HTTP requests, but on intercepting and redirecting messages from the messaging queue.
+We have implemented the example using Kafka.

-### **Step 1**
+### Step 1
 We have a monolith that receives messages through a queue.
-To do this, we have also created a `strangler_fig_producer` message producer and configured a Kafka-based queuing system.
+For this, we have also created a message producer `strangler_fig_producer` and configured a queuing system based on Kafka.
-It consists of two topics: `invoicing-v1-topic` and` payroll-v1-topic`.
+It consists of two topics: `invoicing-v1-topic` and `payroll-v1-topic`.

 <div align="center">